4 Tips for Applying Makeup If You Have EczemaOctober 30, 2023

 We love the Lancôme Teint Idole Ultra Wear Care & Glow Foundation with hyaluronic acid, or the Tower 28 SunnyDays SPF 30 Tinted Sunscreen which has a seal of approval from the National Eczema Association.

-TIP #3: Avoid Harsh Application and Ingredients
+Tip 3: Avoid Harsh Application and Ingredients

 “Avoid rubbing anything too much onto or into the skin, this will aggravate the eczema and make it harder to cover,” says Hart.
 Instead, gently pat in your foundation products with a damp makeup sponge or brush.
 Aunique recommends setting your makeup with a loose setting powder and sponge to help keep everything in place.
-We love the Dermablend Loose Setting Powder for this step.

 Dr. Garshick also notes to avoid strong ingredients when possible.
 “Generally, those with sensitive skin should avoid products with fragrance or any products that are alcohol-based as this may contribute to a potential reaction in someone with sensitive skin.”
 This means staying away from formulas that have any added or natural fragrance, or any BHAs that may be irritating like salicylic acid, too.